overflw/transfer-service/readme.md

 As the implementation at hand is an early prototype, it still misses core elements of the envisioned architecture.
 E.g. the translation generation module lacks schema matching capabilities and the prototype only supports JSON input and output data.

-For a detailed documentation of the architecture and the technologies used in the prototype we refer the reader to thesis chapter 5.
+See thesis chapter 5 for a detailed documentation of the architecture and the technologies used in the prototype.

 ## Directory Structure